iwealthdemo/asset_management_workflow/replit.md

 - July 11, 2025.
 Implemented role-based access control for analysts - they can only see their own proposals
 - July 11, 2025.
 Created second analyst user (analyst2/admin123) for testing multi-user scenarios
 - July 11, 2025.
 Fixed database filtering logic to properly restrict analyst access to their own investment requests
+- July 11, 2025.
+Fixed rejection workflow to properly route all rejected proposals back to originating analyst
+- July 11, 2025.
+Enhanced filtering logic to ensure rejected proposals are visible to analysts and admins only

 ## User Preferences